Construction Change Order Template 2026

 9. Approval details.

-This keeps the change order tied to the correct project, client, job address, and original scope.
+Building it this way keeps the change order locked to the correct project, client, job address, and original scope.

 Step 3: Add supporting files